suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 1. In another browser tab, navigate to [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true).

-1. Sign in with your account and make sure you are using the same directory as the one where you have created your Azure AI services resource.
+1. Sign in with your account and make sure you are using the same directory as the one where you have created your Azure AI services resource. if you receive a pop-up to select the resource please click on **X** icon to close the popup.

 1. On the Vision Studio home page, select **View all resources** under the **Getting started with Vision** heading.